bbatsov/batsov.com/_pages/quotes.md

 >
 > -- Marcus Aurelius, Gladiator

+> Sometimes I do what I want to do.
+The rest of the time, I do what I have to.
+>
+> -- Cicero, Gladiator

 ## Books

 > The things you own end up owning you.
 It's only after you lose everything that you're free to do anything.